-Marietta College uses a 4.0 grading system where A=4 quality points, B=3, etc. Unlike undergraduate programs at Marietta, the M.A.P. program does not employ a +/- system in grading.
-Each student must achieve at least an overall grade point average of 3.00 in the program, and a grade C or better in all courses.
-In addition, a minimum grade of B is required in each of the core courses.
+Marietta College uses a 4.0 grading system where A = 4 quality points, B = 3, etc. Unlike undergraduate programs at Marietta, the MAP program does not employ a +/- system in grading.
+Each student must achieve at least an overall grade point average of 3.00 in the program, and a grade "B" or better in all courses.

-A student enrolled in the graduate program in Psychology who receives a grade of "C" or below in any core graduate course must repeat the course and receive a grade of "B" or better.
+A student enrolled in the MAP program who receives a grade of "C" or below in PSYC 620, PSYC 685, or PSYC 686 must repeat the course and receive a grade of "B" or better.
+A student enrolled in the MAP program who receives a grade of "C" or below in any practicum or elective course must repeat the course and receive a grade of "B" or better, or take a different practicum or elective course and receive a grade of "B" or better.
 A student who receives two or more grades of "C" or below in any graduate course in the program will be dismissed.
-The thesis courses are graded Satisfactory/ Unsatisfactory and are not included in the calculation of the grade point average.
+The thesis courses are graded Satisfactory/ Unsatisfactory and are not included in the calculation of the grade point average however, a grade of Unsatisfactory in a thesis course is comparable to a failing grade, and will count toward the two or more grades of "C" or below that result in dismissal.